 The process involves using large earthenware vessels called qvevri, which are buried underground.
 These vessels provide a stable temperature for fermentation and aging, allowing the wine to develop complex flavors and textures.

-In the qvevri method, Rkatsiteli grapes are often fermented with their skins, stems, and seeds, leading to amber wines rich in tannins and aromatics.
+In the qvevri method, Rkatsiteli grapes often ferment with their skins, stems, and seeds, leading to amber wines rich in tannins and aromatics.
 The prolonged skin contact adds depth and complexity, creating a wine that is both robust and nuanced.

 The shape of the qvevri, with its pointed bottom and wide body, promotes natural circulation during fermentation.
 Sediments settle at the narrowest part, allowing clear wine to be drawn off while leaving behind the solids.